codex-academy/codeX_Feb2015Intro/lets_code.md

 We'll be making some web pages with HTML, CSS, and JavaScript.
 Have a quick look at [the web triangle](the-web-triangle.md) for some information about the structure of web pages.

 Your first task is to create red and green blocks using HTML and CSS, and push your work to GitHub.
 For task 2 you'll write some JavaScript to colour the squares when you click buttons.
-For task 3, you'll build on that by using two buttons and having just one square changing colours.
+For task 3, you'll build on that by using two buttons and having one square changing colours.

 * Task 1: [create red and green blocks](t1-create-red-and-green-blocks.md)
 * Task 2: [colour the block](t2-colour-the-blocks.md)